I did not work during the 2013 calendar year—do I still need to file a federal tax return?

 Can I e-file my Federal Income Tax Return?

-NO; Non-resident aliens cannot e-file their Federal Tax Returns, BUT they can e-file their State Tax Returns, if necessary.
+NO; Non-resident aliens cannot e-file their Federal Tax Returns, BUT they may e-file their State Tax Returns, if necessary.

 This is my first time filing taxes and I do not understand!
 What are taxes all about?